Cfee2000/twilio-proxy-admin-app/README.md

 ## Prerequisites

-A Twilio Account with access to the Twilio Console (functionality in the app will assume you are logged in and can link to the console)
+1. A Twilio Account with access to the Twilio Console (functionality in the app will assume you are logged in and can link to the console)
+2. An accessable web server running Node.js (can be your local machine for development)
+3. A publically accessible HTTP/S endpoint (may opt to use [Ngrok](https://ngrok.com/) to facilitate for local development)

 ## Installing